-University Uniforms.-Under the authority of the acts of incorporation, the Trustees have prescribed that all male students, after their first term, shall wear the University uniform.
+University Uniforms.-Under the authority of the acts of incorporation, the Trustees have prescribed that all the male students, after their first term, shall wear the University uniform.
 The University cap is to be worn from the first.
-The uniform consists of a suit and cap of cadet gray mixed cloth, of the same color and quality as that worn at West Point, and manufactured by the same establishment.
+This uniform consists of a suit and cap of cadet grey mixed cloth, of the same color and quality as that worn at West Point, and manufactured by the same establishment.
 Students can procure them ready-made on their arrival here.
-The University cap is ornamented in front with the initials I. I. U., surrounded by a wreath.
+The University cap is of dark-blue cloth, and is ornamented in front with the initials I. I. U., surrounded by a silver wreath.
 Students will always wear their uniforms on parade, but in their rooms and at recitations may wear other clothing.

-The University Library contains books on Military Science, Military History and Engineeeing.
+The University Library contains books on Military Science, Military History and Engineering.